All Episodes

 But Chief Roberts doesn't live in a bubble.

-And now what this has actually done is turned it back to we the people this November.
+And now, what this has actually done is turned it back to we the people this November.

-He he the brilliancy of it was he trusts we the people, the first three words of the Constitution, to do the right thing.
+The brilliancy of it was he trusts we the people, the first three words of the Constitution, to do the right thing.

 He has faith in we the people.

-I know it's a gamble, but I truly believe this man is brilliant, and he did.
+I know it's a gamble, but I truly believe this man is brilliant and he did.

-Wouldn't it have just been easier to find the thing unconstitutional and be done with it?
+He sees us being wouldn't it have just been easier to find the thing unconstitutional and be done with it?

 Absolutely.

-But but but at this time, he takes the rallying points away from Obama, away from the liberals and liberals, and he throws them to the conservatives, the Tea Party activists, he throws them, he frozen into uh the rallying points to us.
+But at this time, he takes the rallying points away from Obama, away from the liberal and liberals, and he throws them to the conservatives, the Tea Party activists.

 The man made himself a pariah for the Republic.